 Sometimes, we think we know a lot about people whom we don’t know personally.
 We make a lot of assumptions based on appearances and our own ideas and views.

-When we moved here, Ella immediately found her place socially.
+When we moved here, Ella immediately found her place.
 She is an outgoing young lady with a very active social life.
-Kaleb, on the other hand, didn’t really talk to anyone on his first day, and he still doesn’t talk to many people at his school.
+Kaleb, on the other hand, didn’t really talk to anyone when he arrived, and he still doesn’t talk to many people at his school.

 No one made the effort to speak with Kaleb his first day at the bus stop… or any other place on any other day.
 He was a new kid in the sixth grade, but none of the kids in his grade really knew because many schools feed into the middle school.
 I imagine the other kids just thought he was from one of the other elementary schools in town.